 - Standard – All other products or services.

-Receipt limit: If you’d like to send receipts (simplified invoices), set the limit here.
+Receipt threshold: If you’d like to send receipts (simplified invoices), set the limit here.
 Quaderno will then generate receipts for all applicable transactions under this amount.

 Default currency: If Quaderno receives a transaction without a specified currency, we’ll apply your default currency to the transaction.

 Default payment details: If you’re sending manual invoices, you may want to include your IBAN or any other payment information.
 Add this information here and it will appear on all of your invoices.

 Autosend automatic invoices: Check this option if you’d like Quaderno to automatically send all of your invoices, credit notes, and receipts generated from your integrations directly to your customer’s email.